drcscodes/drcs.codes/docs/professional-python/slides/packages-environments.md

 - Print the contents of `sys.path` again and note the difference.
 - Deactivate your `test` environment.
   - You can delete the scratch directory.
-- In your OS command shell, repeat the steps above, except for the first step of creating an environment, for the `venv` directory created by a PyCharm project.
+- In your OS command shell, repeat the steps above, except for the first step of creating an environment, or the `venv` directory created by a PyCharm project.
 - In PyCharm with a Python project open, open a terminal and note the automatic loading of its `venv` environment.

 ## `requirements.txt`